Mikehope254/Cyfrin-Updraft-Course/Contracts/1. Simple Storage/simpleStorage.md

+# Solidity Smart Contract Development

+- Solidity is the programming language primarily used for EVM-based smart contract development

-# Setting up your first contract
+## Setting up your first contract

 - The basics of Remix and how to create and compile your first contract.